Most of California to reopen as vaccine eligibility expands

 California’s guidelines do not call for medical documentation; instead, people will have to attest that they are eligible.
 This reduces barriers to access, but it also opens up a loophole for determined line jumpers.

-San Francisco is going a step further than the state, broadening the categories for cancer, chronic kidney disease, chronic pulmonary disease, obesity and diabetes.
-It will allow people who are deaf, HIV positive or who have behavioral health disabilities, including severe mental health or substance use disorders, to get vaccinated.
+San Francisco is going a step further than the state, broadening the allowed categories and adding people who are deaf, HIV positive or who have behavioral health disabilities, including severe mental health or substance use disorders, to get vaccinated.

 Dr. Paul Simon, LA County’s chief science officer, said people will be asked to sign an attestation if they can’t provide documentation.
 “We certainly hope people won’t try to take advantage of the situation and will be honest,” Simon said.

-The state is also expanding eligibility to transit workers, residents and workers of congregant living places, such as homeless shelters, jails and detention centers.
+The state is also expanding eligibility to transit workers and residents and workers of homeless shelters, jails and detention centers.
 They join teachers, food and agriculture workers, health care employees and seniors 65 and older in being eligible for vaccine.

 WHAT IS THE STATUS OF CALIFORNIA’S NEW VACCINE SYSTEM?